lrbrcknr/repro-collab/preregistration.md

 ### Participants

-Five participants with normal or corrected-to-normal vision will complete the study.
+20 participants with normal or corrected-to-normal vision will complete the study.

 ### Materials